LaxminarayanJena/RestAssuredFramework/README.md

 testing failure cases such as missing fields or invalid data

 In some cases, we also manually produced Kafka messages to trigger backend workflows and validate how services handled them.

+Producer
+Application that sends messages to Kafka.

+Topic
+A category where messages are stored.

+Consumer
+Application that reads messages.

+Broker
+Kafka server that stores and manages messages.

+Partition
+A topic is divided into partitions to improve scalability and parallel processing.